 Science

-Students will study for one semester each:
+Students will also study these subjects for one semester each for three (70 minute) lessons per week:

-Health & Physical Education and History
+1. Health & Physical Education and History

 Guiding Principles